Our focus: saving, extending, and improving patients’ lives

 WARNINGS AND PRECAUTIONS:

-- Neurotoxicity: Phenylacetate (PAA), a major metabolite of RAVICTI, may be toxic at levels ≥500 μg/mL.
+- Neurotoxcity: Phenylacetate (PAA), the major metabolite of RAVICTI, may be toxic at levels ≥500 μg/mL.
 Reduce RAVICTI dosage if symptoms of neurotoxicity, including vomiting, nausea, headache, somnolence, confusion, or sleepiness, are present in the absence of high ammonia or other intercurrent illnesses.

-- The most common adverse reactions (occurring in ≥10% of adult patients) reported during short-term and long-term treatment with RAVICTI were diarrhea, flatulence, and headache; and nausea, vomiting, diarrhea, decreased appetite, hyperammonemia, dizziness, headache and fatigue, respectively.
+- Adverse reactions occurring in ≥10% of adult patients during short-term treatment (4 weeks) with RAVICTI were diarrhea, flatulence, and headache (n=44).
+Adverse reactions occurring in ≥10% of adult patients during long-term treatment (12 months [median exposure=51 weeks]) with RAVICTI were nausea, vomiting, diarrhea, decreased appetite, hyperammonemia, dizziness, headache, and fatigue (n=51).

-- Adverse events occurring in ≥10% of pediatric patients during long-term treatment with RAVICTI were upper abdominal pain, rash, nausea, vomiting, diarrhea, decreased appetite, hyperammonemia, and headache.
+- Adverse events occurring in ≥10% of pediatric patients during long-term treatment (12 months [median exposure=51 weeks]) with RAVICTI were upper abdominal pain, rash, nausea, vomiting, diarrhea, decreased appetite, hyperammonemia, and headache (n=26).

 - Corticosteroids, valproic acid, or haloperidol: May increase plasma ammonia level.
 Monitor ammonia levels closely.